dhnam/bigyo/README.md

 ?    -     -   *?            +
 ```

-Also there exists `OnelineBigyoStrategy` which will render difference like this.
+Also there exists `OnelineBigyoRenderer` which will render difference like this.
 ```
 He>l<lo, Wo>r<ld|Helo, Wold<!>
 ```